Sruthi-29/Sruthi-29/README.md

 * Logic (SAT Solvers) and Digital Electronics <br>

 # Achievements <br>
-* DurHack Winner for *'Most Creative Use of Twilio'* and *'Atom Bank User Experience Challenge'* [Devpost link to view project](https://devpost.com/software/sentiment-analyser-w1qlmy)
+* DurHack Winner for *'Most Creative Use of Twilio'* and *'Atom Bank User Experience Challenge'* at university level, and winner of several hackathons in high school level.
+[Devpost link to view project](https://devpost.com/software/sentiment-analyser-w1qlmy)